ssamot/ce888/02-Stats.md

 ## Are we confident we got the right mean?
 * How confident should the journalist or the analyst be about their summary statistics?
 * If they sampled another 14 days, maybe the sale numbers would be completely different?
-* We if possible we would like to build something termed "confidence intervals" (CI)
+* We would like to build some notion of "confidence intervals" (CI)
-	* Get a measure of "If I do this sampling process a lot of times, how many of them would I actually see a certain range "
+	* Get a measure of "If I do this sampling process over and over again, what would I expect to be seeing?"
 * We are going to take the above statement seriously
 	* And introduce the bootstrap!